Kan-T-IT/geonode-documentation/usage/managing_documents/document_info.rst

 .. note:: When a resource is `linked from` the document the link is under the *Linked by* list while when a resource is `linked to` the document the link is under the *Used by* list

-.. warning:: From the :ref:`document_metadata` it is possible edit the document *Linked Resources*
+.. warning:: From the :ref:`document-metadata` it is possible edit the document *Linked Resources*

 From the right toolbar on the **Info** panel it is possible: